 What to think about

 If your child has frequent low blood sugar levels, especially at night (nocturnal hypoglycemia), the doctor may suggest a continuous glucose monitor (CGM).
-A CGM reports blood sugar at least every 5 minutes, day and night.
-It sounds an alarm if blood sugar levels are moving out of range.
-The monitor stores the results, which allows you to look for patterns of high or low blood sugar levels.
+A CGM checks and records blood sugar day and night.
+Most CGMs sound an alarm if blood sugar levels are moving out of target range.

 Your child with type 1 diabetes will have high and low blood sugar levels from time to time.
 You can help avoid many immediate problems and long-term complications, such as eye, kidney, heart, blood vessel, and nerve disease, by: